Along the Painted Landscape of Arizona Route 66

 In 1884, the Aztec Land and Cattle Company, better known as the Hashknife Outfit, began operations in Holbrook.
 The second largest cattle ranch in the U.S., the cattle company had some 60,000 head of cattle, and employed hundreds of cowboys.
 The sudden presence of so many cowboys also gave rise to rustling, robbery and gunfights.
 Much of the rustling was done against the Hashknife Outfit itself.

 By the time Route 66 made its appearance, the wild and lawless town had become more settled, and the narrow strip of asphalt became a symbol of hope to the city and the many travelers of the Mother Road.
 When World War II ended, the gas shortage was over and tourism in the city flourished.
-It was during this time that dozens of other souvenir shops including the PowWow Trading Post opened, offering samples of petrified wood and Indian Treasures.
 In 1950, the Wigwam Village was built, which continues to serve customers today.
 When you need to sate your appetite stop at Joe and Aggie's Cafe in the center of town or Romo's Cafe, just across the street.

 In the area of Joseph City you'll find more Route 66 icons like Geronimo's Trading Post, the abandoned tourist attraction Ella's Frontier, and just beyond that the much photographed Jackrabbit Trading Post, built in 1949 and still in operation today.

 A must stop for the Mother Road traveler is of course Winslow, if for nothing else than to "Stand on the Corner".

 Winslow became a division point for the Santa Fe Railway in 1880.
 In 1881, it became a regular railroad terminal.